hmahajan99/Mastermind-v2-Backend/README.md

 To run this project :
 1. Clone this repo
-2. Change you directory : `cd Mastermind2-backend`
+2. Change your directory : `cd Mastermind2-backend`
 3. Set up environment variables by declaring them in a .env file in the root directory.
 4. If the docker container is unable to recognize node modules run `npm install`
 5. Run `docker-compose up --build`